mohamedasni/GAN_houses/README.md

 `python gan_houses_v2.py`

 ## How we ran these models
-We ran all the following models in the PyCharm IDE, we used a specialy crafter Anaconda environment.
+We ran all the following models in the PyCharm IDE, we used a specialy crafted Anaconda environment.
 We have also added the yml file that describes all the installed modules in our environment.
 Please refer to:
 `tensorsimo.yml`